 A new ONLINE ONLY grant applications system was introduced in 2012.
 All new applications have to be made online to a single awarding authority, Student Universal Support Ireland (SUSI) through www.studentfinance.ie.

-The details for the 2013 Student Grant Scheme are due to be announced in May and the SUSI online application system will be available from that date.
-You can continue to check www.studentfinance.ie for information and updates in the meantime.
+The details for the 2014 Student Grant Scheme were announced in May and the SUSI online application system was available from that date.
+You can continue to check www.studentfinance.ie for information and updates.
 We will also post updates through our social media channels.
 To ensure you don't miss any updates, make sure to 'Like Us' on Facebook here or, follow us on Twitter here .

 If you are changing programme or progressing to a new programme you will also need to apply to SUSI.